tstatler/doctools/guides/node/quickstart/README.md

 ## Create Your First Node.ACS App

 **1\.
-Login with appcelerator credentials**
+Login with Appcelerator credentials**

-To work with Node.ACS applications, you must authenticate youself with the ACS cloud.
+To work with Node.ACS applications, you must authenticate yourself with the ACS cloud.
 Run the following command:

     acs login